Dynamic thermalization on noisy quantum hardware: Error mitigation

 where $\rho$ the density matrix, $f$ is the fidelity of a CNOT gate and $\mathbb{1}$ the identity matrix of size $2^N\!$.
 The rightmost term, which models the output of a global depolarizing error occurring, is the maximally mixed state with $N$ qubits.
 If such an error occurs on any CNOT gate during the execution of the circuit, then the qubits will remain in this state, as it is not affected by the action of subsequent unitary operations.
 Thus, it is straightforward to generalize Eq.~\eqref{eq:depol_noise} to the case of a circuit with $N_\text{CNOT}$ CNOT gates by replacing the fidelity of a single CNOT gate $f$ with a circuit fidelity $f^{N_{\rm CNOT}}$.
-Further averaging the quantum simulation data for occupation probabilities over $100$ realizations of the quench protocol, we interpret the noisy quantum computer's output within the model (\ref{eq:depol_noise}), leading to the expression (\ref{n_noisy}) for noisy average occupations in the main text.
+Further averaging the quantum simulation data for occupation probabilities over $100$ realizations of the quench protocol, we interpret the noisy quantum computer's output within the model (\ref{eq:depol_noise}), leading to the expression (\ref{n_noisy}) for noisy average occupations.
+Then, we leverage the errors due to the local Pauli and depolarizing noise channels using zero-noise extrapolation (ZNE).

 \end{appendix}